- Home

 Scenario #3

-Preserving natural resources first and foremost
+Preserving the planet first and foremost

 Nevertheless, natural disasters are increasingly frequent and rising water levels reach one metre, rendering some territories uninhabitable.
 Some islands in Oceania have disappeared, forcing inhabitants to seek refuge elsewhere.
 The sixth extinction is underway, countered with difficulty by a farming method that recreates enclaves of biodiversity to support crop auxiliary fauna.